natelaclaire/cis338/class-2/install-wordpress.md

 22. Enter a password or use the randomly-generated suggestion.
 23. Enter your maine.edu email address.
 24. Click _Install WordPress_.
 25. You are done installing!
+If you check your email, you should now have a message from wordpress@cisstudent.uma.edu with information about your new tutorial site.
 26. Now repeat from step 12 for the portfolio site.